-Stelios Charalambides book on SQLTXPLAIN is now announced, Carlos Sierra informs.
+Stelios Charalambides’s book on SQLTXPLAIN is now announced, Carlos Sierra informs.

-Geertjan is showing around things like Oracle DB, Oracle ADF, GlassFish, JDeveloper, NetBeans IDE.
+Geertjan is showing around things like Oracle DB, Oracle ADF, GlassFish, JDeveloper, and NetBeans IDE.

-Paul Wright is asking; Good news and bad news – which would you like first?
+Paul Wright asks: Good news and bad news – which would you like first?

-MacLochlainns is blogging about reset sequence start with.
+MacLochlainns is blogging about the reset sequence START WITH.

 Glynn Foster is sharing a simple deployment example using Oracle Solaris 11.

-Jason Strate has compared the compatibility view sysperfinfo with the dynamic management view sys.dm_os_performance_counters.
+Jason Strate compares the compatibility view sysperfinfo with the dynamic management view sys.dm_os_performance_counters.

 Denny Cherry is fixing a table that has overflowed its primary key.

-Jen McCown has written a good piece of advice for beginners in blogging.
+Jen McCown writes a good piece of advice for beginners in blogging.